|Graduate Catalog StKate.edu|

 AFFECTIVE BEHAVIOR REQUIREMENT

-The DPT Program expects each student to behave in a professional manner while enrolled in the program, as demonstrated by successful achievement in the Generic Abilities.
+The DPT Program expects each student to behave in a professional manner while enrolled in the program, as demonstrated by successful achievement in the Professional Behaviors.

-These Generic Abilities are self-assessed by the student and reviewed each semester with her or his DPT academic advisor.
+These Professional Behaviors are self-assessed by the student and reviewed each semester with her or his DPT academic advisor.
 Input and possible revisions may be made with feedback from the academic advisor, DPT core faculty, clinical faculty and clinical instructors.

-Because the Generic Abilities reflect behaviors necessary for success as a physical therapist in the clinical environment, failure to demonstrate progress in the Generic Abilities or meet the specific behavior levels by the defined target dates can result in:
+Because the Professional Behaviors reflect behaviors necessary for success as a physical therapist in the clinical environment, failure to demonstrate progress in the Professional Behaviors or meet the specific behavior levels by the defined target dates can result in:

-- formulation of a remediation plan or learning contract, or
+- formulation of a remediation plan or learning contract

 Additional information for all of these policies can be found in the DPT Student Guide to Information and Policies & Procedures.